prowler-cloud/prowler-permissions-templates-public/README.md

 3. `terraform apply`

 During the `terraform plan` and `terraform apply` steps you will be asked for your AWS External ID.
+Note that Terraform will use the AWS credentials of your default profile.